lolhadi/Ft_IRC/README.md

 ft_irc is a group project which, as its name suggests, makes us recreate an IRC server (from scratch, in C++).
 The server follows the [RFC 2812](https://www.rfc-editor.org/rfc/rfc2812) specification and can therefore be used with existing IRC clients.

-The project follows the subject, and also exceeds all the proposed bonuses (even if it does not yet contain all the features available in a real IRC server).
+The project follows the subject it does not yet contain all the features available in a real IRC server.

 ## Usage